paigehicks/capstoneProject/README.md

  * ### Introduction
 <br />
 PharmanacRx is a user friendly and helpful pharamacy web application catered to older generations.
-It aims to encourage those with impared senses to easily keep track of their medications online.
+It aims to encourage those with impared senses to keep track of their medications online.
 <br />

  * Requirements